Has it really been ten years since Forever Red?

 Version 2 – Jonathan’s take

 With no time to lose, Jonathan pitched a different version.
-Bear in mind that he came up with this version on the spot.
 Faced with increasing time constraints, this version actually went to a proper official outline presented below.

 Also note that the episode’s title appears for the first time.
 Probably inspired in part by my listening repeatedly to Wu-Tang Forever – an album where 9 super hero-caliber MCs (10 if you count Cappadonna) unite under an auditory reimagining of an epic martial arts film.

-However, several problems remained.
+However, the man is certainly no storyteller and several problems remained.
 The villains still didn’t feel like a threat.
 The plot was essentially 5 robots travel through the galaxy destroying civilizations with a giant laser cannon (more on that later) and set their sights on Earth next.
 Alpha 5 warns all the Red Rangers to meet at the spot where the 5 robots will land and to defeat them there before he shows up to congratulate them at the end.

 Also, the Red Rangers’ interactions with each other felt a little too shallow before they all meet again in the climax, recognize each other as Power Rangers, and then fight the villains together because a mysterious letter told them to.